-It’s hard to feel sympathy for helicopter parents.
+It’s hard not to feel sympathy for helicopter parents.
 Since their emergence, the media have criticized them, popular novels have caricatured them, and trade publications have offered advice on how to cope with them.
 They are blamed for creating a culture of coddling, a culture that has also produced speech codes and bias response teams.
 Amidst this din, some crucial questions have been neglected.
 Is everyone becoming a helicopter parent?
 What are helicopter parents actually doing?
 Most importantly, should we see helicopter parents as over-controlling neurotics or rational actors who trying to cope with new challenges?
 These questions matter for heterodox academics because their demands can be misinterpreted as attempts to protect their children from all types of discomfort, when their true motives are of a different nature.

 Some answers can be found in sociologist Laura T. Hamilton‘s Parenting to a Degree: How Family Matters for College Women’s Success.
 In this new book, Hamilton extends an ethnographic study of college women whose initial results were published in Paying for the Party, co-authored with Elizabeth Armstrong.
 Whereas the earlier book covers only the college years, Parenting to a Degree documents both the college years and later outcomes, and focuses on parents, thus allowing the reader to connect different types of parenting with success or failure after graduation.